adelajelenova/-english-for-designers/05-story-telling/presentation-2020.md

 `My current team - TJ Pilsen Litice.`

 Although we are a contactless sport, it sometimes hurts.
+But what is the worst thing for us field hockey players is the bad tan. haha

 ![modriny.jpg.](./img/modriny.jpg)